 The NOV required Goodyear to implement several corrective actions that are focused on reducing emissions to maximize protection of the environment and surrounding community.

-In January 2025, DEC entered into an Order on Consent with Goodyear that requires, among other items, the design and installation of state-of-the-art pollution control technology.
+In January 2025, DEC entered into an Order on Consent with Goodyear (PDF) that requires, among other items, the design and installation of state-of-the-art pollution control technology.
 The order assessed a fine and requires Goodyear to perform corrective actions that will result in short- and long-term reductions in emissions.
 These items include:

 - the submission of a plan for interim controls and production limits to reduce emissions of ortho-toluidine;